German occupation of Byelorussia during World War I

-The German occupation of Byelorussia, now known as Belarus, started with Germany's invasion of the Russian Empire on August 1, 1914 and ended with the collapse of the German Empire on November 11, 1918.
+The German occupation of Byelorussia was a military occupation of various Belarusian regions by the Imperial German Army during the First World War (1914-1918).
+As one of the most western lands of the Russian Empire, Belarus was indirectly affected by war since the very outbreak of hostilities at the Eastern Front, while direct German occupation of some Belarusian regions occurred firstly in 1915, during the Great Retreat of the Imperial Russian Army.
+Occupied regions in Western Belarus were placed under German military administration (Ober Ost).
+In February 1918, during the Operation Faustschlag, various regions of Eastern Belarus also fell under German occupation, that lasted until the end of 1918, when German forces retreated from all Belarusian regions.

 During the occupation, 130,000 Belarusians were killed.
 (Note: Including military losses (70,000) with the Russian forces.)

-Mobilization
+Belarus before occupation

-On the Russian-German front, the war began with battles in East Prussia, Poland, and Galicia.
+On the Russian-German front, the war began in August 1914 with battles in East Prussia, Poland, and Galicia.
 The Lithuanian-Belarusian provinces located near the theater of military operations were declared under martial law.
 Strikes, meetings, processions, demonstrations were prohibited, military censorship was introduced.
 The territory of Belarus turned out to be part of the Dvinsky and Minsk military districts, and in accordance with the decree of Nicholas II of July 20, 1914, the entire local civil administration had to obey their superiors.
 The Headquarters of the Supreme Commander-in-Chief, Grand Duke Nikolai Nikolaevich, was located in Baranovichi.
 On July 29, by his order, a directive was sent to the chiefs of military districts "to render the most energetic assistance to the civil authorities by military force, in order to eliminate any attempt at unrest at once with the full unity of the military and civilian authorities on the ground."